 They don't know any more than you do.
 But it sounds good and technical.
 The reality is that additive and subtractive equalization is only as accurate as the settings you dial in, and no more or no less.
 I have a guess at where this argument comes from though.

 Everyone realizes almost intuitively that you should boost wide and cut narrow.
 What this means is that you'll make very precise decisions about what frequency to reduce in volume when using subtractive EQ, but when using additive EQ you realize those precise decisions sound horrible.
-Boosting only sounds decent with a fairly wide Q bandwidth, meaning it is less accurate, but only because you're choosing for it to be so.
+Boosting only sounds decent (or 'musical') with a fairly wide Q bandwidth, meaning it is less accurate, but only because you're choosing for it to be so.

 Because otherwise it sounds like trash.